 With Public Dashboards, users who are not logged in to Panopta will be able to see Dashboards that you share.
 To make a Public Dashboard, Select Edit on the Dashboard page then select the Public option.
 A public URL that you can share will become available.

-If you are a Panopta Reseller or MSP, you have the ability query data and build dashboards across any of the sub tenant accounts.
+If you have a multi-tenant account or an MSP, you have the ability to query data and build dashboards across any of the subtenant accounts.
 This is a powerful method to maintain your single pane of glass view across your different customer segments.

 Instance details page